oldmanbluntz/PulseSync-Automated-Lap-Monitoring-System/README.md

-# Slot-Car-Lap-Counter
+# P.S.A.L.M.S.

+PulseSync Automated Lap Monitoring System

-Just a timer system for slot car tracks.
+Just another lap timer system for slot car tracks.
 Based around the ESP32, has a web portal that displays the data, as well as on screens on the track.

 The Web Portal is a work in progress.
 It works presently, but will change.